 18end

 In the real world, it may not usually ideal.
-But this post we didn’t discuss these case, maybe we can discuss in the future.
+But this post didn’t discuss these case, maybe it can be discussed in the future.

 Real-world example

-After we have an imagination about the ideal test, let us try to apply it in the real world.
+After you have an imagination about the ideal test, you can try to apply it in the real world.

-This morning we are discussing a legacy object which is the order’s payment processor with my team member.
+This morning I am discussing a legacy object which is the order’s payment processor with my team member.

 1class PaymentService